 How can AEDs in our community help SCA?

 Currently, only 7 out of every 100 Americans (5%) who experience SCA survive.
 SCA kills more Americans each year than breast cancer, lung cancer, prostate cancer, and AIDS combined.
 Approximately 900 Americans die each day due to complications from SCA.
 In places with strong AED programs and CPR training (such as the Las Vegas casinos), survival rates jump to over 70%.
-Communities with strong CPR training programs (such as Rochester, Minnesota), place AEDs in police cars and at local parks, recreation centers, schools, and sporting fields – resulting in survival rates as high as 43%.
-Access to early defibrillation and knowing CPR has been proven to save lives.
+Communities with strong CPR training programs place AEDs in police cars and at local parks, recreation centers, schools, and sporting fields – resulting in survival rates as high as 43%.
+Access to bystander CPR and early defibrillation defintively saves lives!